angelomelonas/angelomelonas/README.md

 ## In my free time, I like to

-- ⛰️ go hiking (the longer the better)
+- ⛰️ go hiking
 - 🚵‍ mountain bike
-- 🌊 kitesurf (and some other water sports)
+- 🌊 kitesurf
 - ⛵ sail
 - 🪂 skydive
 - 🎮 game

 ## Some projects I have worked on